Flatwood, Kentucky

 Flatwood is an unincorporated community in Adair County, Kentucky, United States.
 Its elevation is 784 feet (239 m).
 There is an old African-American school built in the 1920s behind Santa Fe Baptist Church.
 The school was built by the CEO of Sears, Roebuck, and Co.
+It is on Kentucky Route 61 at the eastern terminus of Kentucky Route 2982.